-Under the terms of the McQuesten non-binding letter agreement with Alexco, it is intended that the parties will negotiate a binding agreement, which will be subject to TSX-V, Government of Canada and Silver Wheaton Corp. approvals, under which Banyan may earn up to a100% interest in the McQuesten property in three (3) stages:
+Under the terms of the McQuesten agreement with Alexco, which will be subject to TSX-V approval, under which Banyan may earn up to a100% interest in the McQuesten property in three (3) stages:

 • Initial 51% Option Interest - To acquire the initial 51% Option Interest in the Property, the Company is required, over a period of four (4) years, to issue in stages a total of 1.6 million common shares in the capital of the Company, and to incur in stages minimum exploration expenditures totaling \$1.6 million on the Property.
 Banyan will act as the Property's operator during the initial four-year term and has the option to defer expenditures into a 5th year.
 Following the earning of the 51% Option Interest, a JV will be formed and Banyan will have the ability to elect to earn an additional 24%.